JMCov/reading-notes/code-102/class4.md

 Example 1 would work properly, however Example 2 would not run because the closing tags are not in proper order.

+## Things I want to know more about

+I would like to learn about more element/tag names so I can utilize HTML to the fullest extent

 [Back to Home](../README.md)